Have you ever created a CodeCommit repo using CloudFormation?

 Conclusion

-Apart from above, you also understood that you can only use Code parameter during create stack to add an initial commit.
-Changed in Code parameter in stack update operations are ignored.
+Apart from the above, you also understood that you can only use the Code parameter during create stack to add an initial commit.
+Changed in Code parameters in stack update operations are ignored.

 Enjoyed the content?